FerrousApp/Ferrous/README.md

 Ferrous uses blockchain not for hype, but for flexibility, proof, and accountability.
 Every asset is transparent, every process designed for safety.

-### 🌍 Who It’s For

-- First-time investors looking for stable returns
-- People in emerging markets seeking real alternatives to inflation
-- Builders who believe in open, accessible finance

 ### 🛠️ What's Inside

 **For Investors**